AskNowQA/EARL/README.md

 # LIVE API

-  There is a live version of this api hosted by th LT Group, University of Hamburg.
+  There is a live version of this api hosted by the AIX group, Leuphana University Lüneburg.
 It may be accessed in the following manner:

-    curl  -XPOST 'http://ltdemos.informatik.uni-hamburg.de/earl/processQuery' -H 'Content-Type:application/json' -d'{"nlquery":"Who is the president of Russia?"}'
+    curl  -XPOST 'https://earl.skynet.coypu.org/processQuery' -H 'Content-Type:application/json' -d'{"nlquery":"Who is the president of Russia?"}'